jmeis/v2-template/docs/ciso-setup.md

 On the following dialog, select Import Key and Standard Key.

-Set a name for the key and paste the base64 encoded certificate into the key material field.
+Set a name for the key and paste the base64 encoded .pfx file into the key material field.

 Click import key